timescale/docs/getting-started/run-queries-from-console.md

 The number of data mode seats you are allocated depends on your [Pricing Plan][pricing-plan-features].

-#### Will using data mode affect the performance of my Timescale Cloud service?
+#### Will using the data mode affect the performance of my Timescale Cloud service?

 There are a few factors to consider: